pulsar-edit/pulsar-edit.github.io/docs/docs/differences-from-atom/index.md

 ## Made it easier to install from source

-Atom used to have a 5,000 script to prepare a development environment.
+Atom used to have a 5,000 line script to prepare a development environment.
 That also dependends on older `npm` tool - newer `npm` versions would crash (and, honestly, still are crashing) so we moved away from `npm` and are now using `yarn`.

-This is _not a final decision_ - we just decided for `yarn` because newer `npm` still doesn't work with Pulsar dependencies.
+This is _not a final decision_ - we just decided on `yarn` because newer `npm` still doesn't work with Pulsar dependencies.
 Together with this decision, we added `electron` as a development dependency, and made some scripts like `yarn build` and `yarn start` to [make it easier to run the editor from source](/docs/launch-manual/sections/core-hacking).
-This also makes it easier for newcomers help if they want.
+This also makes it easier for newcomers to contribute.

 ## Removed all Telemetry